Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 ## What the evidence is already strong on

-Several claims are now strong enough to state clearly.
+Several claims are strong enough to state clearly.

 ### 1. SignWriting is real in practice, not only in theory